awslabs/aws-deployment-framework/docs/installation-guide.md

       console, or add your deployment account into a `.yml` file within the `adf-accounts` folder *(see docs)*.

-   OPTION 4.3: ONLY applies when reusing an pre-created deployment account AND when using AWS Control Tower for vending AWS Accounts
+   OPTION 4.3: ONLY applies when reusing a pre-existing deployment account AND when using AWS Control Tower for vending AWS Accounts

-    - Ensure that AWS Control Tower-created deployment AWS Account resides in the OU `deployment` (case-sensitive!).
+    - Ensure that the AWS Control Tower-created deployment AWS Account resides in the OU `deployment` (case-sensitive!).

    Regardless of the option taken above, after AWS Account creation, you should see an [AWS Step Functions](https://aws.amazon.com/step-functions/) run